dav-mac/AI-on-Arm/README.md

 Contact us at education@arm.com with questions or comments about this course.
 You can also report non-inclusive and offensive terminology usage in Arm content at terms@arm.com.

-## Question - can we make the sequence explicit in the repo structure?

-e.g.,
-- 01-introduction/
-- 02-setup/
-- 03-first-program/
-- 04-advanced-topic/
-Maybe need to use folders to group the getting started steps and the jupyter notebook?
-Does this work though?